Iterative Phase Retrieval Algorithms for Scanning Transmission Electron Microscopy: Introduction

-Part of the rapid development that phase retrieval in electron microscopy has experienced in the last decade is due to the fact that many of the guiding principles translate well across similar techniques developed for longer-wavelength illumination such as x-ray and light microscopy, and more broadly from the field of non-convex optimization~\cite{rodenburg2004,thibault2008high,boyd2014}.
-However, various nuances of the scattering physics, 4D-STEM geometry, and electron optics suggest that existing algorithms can benefit from the development of domain-specific efficient regularization constraints.
+The rapid development of phase retrieval in electron microscopy in the last decade is due in part to the fact that many of the guiding principles translate well across similar techniques developed for longer-wavelength illumination such as x-ray and light microscopy, and more broadly from the field of non-convex optimization~\citep{rodenburg2004,thibault2008high,boyd2014}.
+However, various nuances of the scattering physics, 4D-STEM geometry, and electron optics suggest that algorithms adapted from other fields can benefit from domain-specific development, inclduing efficient regularization constraints.

-Here, we present a consistent framework for various phase-retrieval algorithm implementations designed for 4D-STEM datasets, with a particular emphasis on robustness against common experimental artifacts, available in the open-source 4D-STEM analysis software package \texttt{py4DSTEM}~\cite{savitzky2021py4dstem}.
+Here, we present a self-consistent framework for various phase-retrieval algorithm implementations designed for 4D-STEM datasets, with a particular emphasis on robustness against common experimental artifacts, available in the open-source 4D-STEM analysis software package \texttt{py4DSTEM}~\citep{savitzky2021py4dstem}.
 In particular, we highlight three classes of iterative phase-retrieval techniques: i) iterative DPC (\cref{fig:overview}b), ii) parallax imaging (\cref{fig:overview}c), and iii) a suite of ptychographic reconstructions in two- and three-dimensions (\cref{fig:overview}d).
 The implementations discussed below include a combination of previously published algorithms as well as original research, and we highlight our contributions to the field throughout the text.